pvyParts/allianceauth-afat/README.md

 ## Updating

-To update your existing installation of ImicusFAT, first enable your virtual environment (venv) of your Alliance Auth installation.
+To update your existing installation of AFAT, first enable your virtual environment (venv) of your Alliance Auth installation.

 ```bash